 Late in August there is a county show, held in Lagoa, called Fatacil.
 It attracts visitors from far and wide offering them everything from handicrafts to livestock.

 Early in June the Caldeirada and Seafood Festival is held in Armação de Pera with Ferragudo hosting Fisherman's Day, again early in June, where the visitor can enjoy live music, grilled fish and a variety of Portuguese tapas.

-For up-to-date events in the area we suggest you download the tourist office guide.
+For up-to-date events in the area we suggest you download the tourist office guide

-There are a few shops selling local produce however the nearest supermarket is Aldi on the road to Portimão.
+There are a few shops selling local produce however the nearest supermarket is Lidl on the road to Portimão.
 In Portimão itself you will find various supermarkets including Continente, Intermarché and Pingo Doce that all stock a wide-range of food to suit all tastes and cater to any special dietery requirements.